From UI toolkit to Design System

 We had gathered all tokens and had at our disposition all Bootstrap assets as well as all the components resulting from our on-the-spot auditings.
 Our next step was to govern all those components and patterns into an understandable and cohesive design language.

-We did so by defining use cases for components, to be used as reference when creating new UIs and as available documentation for the front-end team.
 We kept all that as part of the Design System file in Figma, given that the front-end would be built differently depending on the technology involved (React or Rails).
-We had plans to start looking at documentation platforms like Zeroheight or Storybook, but those never came to fruition.
+We had plans to start looking at documentation platforms, including a pilot in Storybook done as part as a hackathon project, but it never came in place as a part of the daily workstream.

 Aligning with engineers💬